jensonpaul/jensonpaul/README.md

 Crossing many languages on daily basis, PHP, my first love still keeps an important place in my dev life.
 Over the past years, I thought myself different programming languages to broaden my understanding of programming.
 These languages include Go, Haskell, ReasonML, and Rust.
 I am a polyglot programmer who never wants to stop learning.

-Passionate technophile skilled in front and back end development for different kind of services.
-Useful knowledge and experience with high level programming by using trending technologies.

 Currently working mostly with PHP to build web-services.
 I am more focused in back-end technologies but also have useful experience with latest front-end technologies.
 Always trying to apply the concepts and the experience from Computer science in softwares in order to solve specific problems and make life easier.
+One of my greatest passions is to create software that is easy to understand and maintain using modern technologies.
+I am a proponent of Clean Code, Domain-Driven Design, and Extreme Programming.

 I work a lot with